sulfo/xml-sitemap-feed/readme.txt

 = I see a sitemap.xml file in site root but it does not seem to get updated! =

 You are most likely looking at a sitemap.xml file that has been created by another XML Sitemap plugin before you started using this plugin.
-Just remove it and let the plugin dynamically generate it just like a feed.
-There is no actual file created.
+Just remove the file and let this plugin dynamically generate your XML Sitemap just like a feed.
+There will be no actual file created.

 If that's not the case, you are probably using a caching plugin or your browser does not update to the latest feed output.
 Please verify.